Emacs

 emacs

-Wait for everything to install.
+Then restart Emacs, and wait for everything to install.
 You may see a blank screen for up to 10 minutes, but you should see some minimal information of the progress in the bottom minibuffer.

 If it gets stuck at any point, quit and restart it, and it should continue where it left off.
 If you get any error message, you may want to start Emacs again with debug mode turned on: